 Located in Arlington, VA, Arlington National Cemetery is the largest military cemetery in the United States.
 The grounds stretch 639 acres and contain over 400,000 headstones, according to the Office of Army Cemeteries.

-The property dates back to the early 1800s when it was owned by George Washington Parke Custis — the step-grandson of George Washington — who built Arlington House.
+The property dates back to the early 1800s when it was owned by George Washington Parke Custis—the step-grandson of George Washington—who built Arlington House.
 During the Civil War, the home and its grounds were occupied by the troops of the Virginia militia.

 The first military burial at Arlington National Cemetery took place in 1864.
 Today the grounds conduct 27 to 30 services each weekday.
 Arlington National Cemetery also features a welcome center, memorial amphitheater, and memorial arboretum.
 It is also the final resting place of John F. Kennedy and contains the Tomb of the Unknown Soldier.

-3. Crown Hill National Cemetery
+3. Westview Cemetery

-Crown Hill Cemetery Entrance, Indianapolis
+4. Crown Hill National Cemetery

 One of the largest private cemeteries in the United States is Crown National Cemetery.

 Crown Hill National Cemetery is one of the largest private cemeteries in the United States, stretching over 550 acres.
-Located in Indianapolis, IN the cemetery dates back to 1866, when the Federal Government purchased land within Crown Hill Cemetery to establish Crown Hill National Cemetery, writes National Park Services.
+Located in Indianapolis, Indiana, the cemetery dates back to 1866, when the Federal Government purchased land within Crown Hill Cemetery to establish Crown Hill National Cemetery, writes National Park Services.

 Today the cemetery is the final resting place for more than 2,100 soldiers and prominent figures such as President Benjamin Harrison, poet James Whitcomb Riley, and notorious gangster John Dillinger.

-Veterans from every major conflict, including the Civil War and Vietnam are buried on this plot of land.
+Veterans from every major conflict, including the Civil War and Vietnam, are buried on this plot of land.
 In 1969 the cemetery closed to new internments, but visitors can still explore this incredible and historic site.

-4. Spring Grove Cemetery and Arboretum
+5. Spring Grove Cemetery and Arboretum

 Spring Grove Cemetery and Arboretum features man-made lakes, islands, and footbridges.